Jzhyang1/Monomer/Syntax.md

  - The *cardinality* operator returns the number of elements in the first level of a collection.
  - The *concatenate* operator combines all elements of the two collections into one collection, preserving order if possible.
- - The *cross* operator combines each element of each of the two collections into one, preserving order if possible.
+ - The *cross* operator combines every element of each of the two collections with another, preserving order if possible.
+ - The *tie* operator combines every element of each of the two collections with the element in the corresponding position of the other, preserving order if possible.

 ### Bool
 The supported bool operators are: *is* (`?a`), *not* (`!a`), *cross product* (`a><b`), *greater than or equal to* (`a>b`), *equal to* (`a==b`), *not equal to* (`a!=b`),  and *related by* (`a?=b`).